Sweden's "Mr Fix It" offers crisis lessons for Europe

 STOCKHOLM A property bubble, banks near collapse, a currency under pressure and the future of a cushy European social welfare state in question.

-This is not Europe 2012 but Sweden 1992.
-And Bo Lundgren, the fast-talking politician and financial official known as "Mr. Fix It", who then helped rescue Sweden from its worst crisis since the 1930s, says history lessons are being forgotten.

-Quick moves over failing banks, including nationalisation and blanket debt guarantees, helped ease a financial crunch.
+Quick moves over failing banks, including nationalization and blanket debt guarantees, helped ease a financial crunch.
 It proved so successful that Lundgren has found himself testifying to the U.S. Congress on the model.

 It was also mixed with cautious austerity that Lundgren says avoided the "fiscal trap" facing many European nations in 2012, combined with deep structural reforms and unified political leadership that secured Sweden's economic health for years.